 Note about breakfasts:

 Most hotels in Tunisia serve breakfast during Ramadan, so you’ll have this covered.

 Traveling in Tunisia During Ramadan: A Chance To Engage

-As the month of Ramadan now occurs during one of the best times of year to tour Tunisia, it’s very possible that you’ll consider traveling during this season.
-Now you know how to make it work practically, and how to make the most of the occasion!
+As the month of Ramadan now occurs during one of the best times of year to tour Tunisia, you may consider traveling during this season.
+Now you know how to make it work practically and make the most of the occasion!

 If you have more questions about traveling in Tunisia during Ramadan, don’t hesitate to contact us today.
-And as you consider your travel plans, we’d love to work with you in building the perfect Tunisia tour, whether it’s during Ramadan or another time of year.
+And as you consider your travel plans, we’d love to work with you to build the perfect Tunisia tour, whether during Ramadan or another time of year.

 Planning a trip to Tunisia?
 At Engaging Cultures Travel, we're passionate about introducing travelers to the country we love.
 Fill in our custom tour form and get a free quote for a Tunisia itinerary perfectly tailored to your interests and needs.

 Austin learned the power of authentic travel during a year home-stay experience in Brazil.
 Since then, he’s been passionate about connecting deeply with other cultures and helping fellow travelers do the same.
 He and his wife have lived in Tunisia for several years.
 He continues to be surprised by the hidden gems the country has to offer, as well as the hospitality and kindness of the Tunisian people.